microsoft/WSL-DistroLauncher/README.md

 # WSL Distro Launcher Reference Implementation

+> [!NOTE]
+> There is a newer method for creating WSL distros please see [this doc page](https://learn.microsoft.com/windows/wsl/build-custom-distro).

 ## Introduction
 This is the C++ reference implementation for a Windows Subsystem for Linux (WSL) distribution installer/launcher application.
 Every distro package must include a launcher app, which is responsible for completing installation & registration of your distro with WSL, and for launching new distro instances atop WSL.